- WHAT WE DO

 Putting up an impressive elearning design takes a lot of effort from the learning designer.
 The last thing you would want is for the learners to notice a flaw and the training to lose credibility.
 While a great first impression can set the tone for the rest of the content, a mediocre impression can set training back.
 There are a few pointers to keep in mind, while working on any elearning design assignment to avoid common mistakes.
 And, even if you feel confident your organization is not committing any of these errors, a quick reminder can’t hurt.

-Here are the top five bloopers that can ruin an entire training course.
+Here are five of the most common mistakes that can ruin an entire training course, and how you can avoid them.

 In an effort to pass on all the possible knowledge about a topic, many designers end up putting too much text in the course material.
 Just laying the text out in bullets does not always help.
 If the learners do not find the overloaded text useful, they will simply skip it.
 If you must provide all the information, break it into logical chunks.
 Mix and match multimedia to present the same information.
 In order for learning to occur, avoid overwhelming your learners.